 A detailed patient history will be conducted, including:

 Also, the doctor may speak with the patient’s friends and family.
-They can offer insight into his or hers personality, behavior, memory, and cognitive skills.
+They can offer insight into his or her personality, behavior, memory, and cognitive skills.

 A comprehensive physical exam will be conducted, including:

 The most common neuropsychological test is the Mini-Mental State Exam (MMSE).
 The MMSE includes a selection of questions and tasks designed to evaluate a patient’s basic cognitive (mental) status.
-Examples include: do they know today’s date and where they are; can they repeat a list of words or a phrases; can they count backwards from 100 by sevens.
+Examples include questions such as: do they know today’s date and where they are? can they repeat a list of words or a phrases? can they count backwards from 100 by sevens?
 This test is not perfect.
-For example, the results can be affected, by a person’s level of education.
+For example, the results can be affected by a person’s level of education.
 Yet it is a good starting point for assessing AD.